Lorain County, Ohio

 Linking to services

 which may include medical services such as HIV, HEP C testing and treatment, to SUD treatment referrals and mental health.
-We need all 4 areas to optimize impact of services as they are all interconnect.

 • Safe Smoking Kits